 - Vital Stimulation and Deep Pharyngeal Neuromuscular Stimulation (DPNS) for swallowing

 - Aquatic Exercise Class

 In addition to our outpatient services, we offer community programs for patients and caregivers to expand treatment and to allow those with common challenges to share experiences, explore resources, encourage one another, and to help teach each other how to best navigate their circumstances.

-Parkinson’s Disease Boxing Program (Called “Knock Out”): Mondays and Wednesday from 12pm – 1pm (no cost)
+Parkinson’s Disease Boxing Program (Called “Knock Out Parkinson’s”): Tuesdays and Fridays from 12pm – 1pm (no cost)

 We do not host support groups run by NURH.
-We refer to McKay Dee Hospital for stroke, and Davis County support group for Parkinson ’s disease.
+We refer to McKay Dee Hospital for stroke, and Davis and Weber County support group for Parkinson ’s disease.